Summary of preliminary data acquired by the agent during RAG.

 Strategic database design analysis and planning phase for the target table.

-Contains the AI agent's comprehensive analysis of the specific table being designed and its database design strategy.
-The agent evaluates the table's structure, relationships with other tables, normalization requirements, and performance considerations to create a well-architected table model that aligns with business objectives and technical best practices.
+Contains the AI agent's analysis of the target table being designed, including its structure, relationships with other tables, normalization requirements, and performance considerations.

 Iteration number of the requirements analysis this schema was generated for.